MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enable-features-office-365.md

 #### Organization

 Here you can turn on the **Organization** tab, which shows the detailed organizational chart for the user’s organization.
-For more information, go to [Use the organization tab in Teams](https://support.office.com/article/use-the-organization-tab-in-teams-ff02568b-290a-46d6-ae7a-cda22f723894).
+For more information, see [Use the organization tab in Teams](https://support.office.com/article/use-the-organization-tab-in-teams-ff02568b-290a-46d6-ae7a-cda22f723894).

 #### Skype for Business interop

-Use this setting to enable Teams users to chat with Skype for Business users.
+Use this setting to let Teams users chat with Skype for Business users.
 For detailed information about interoperability between Teams and Skype for Business, go to [Understand Microsoft Teams and Skype for Business coexistence and interoperability](teams-and-skypeforbusiness-coexistence-and-interoperability.md).

 #### Devices

 These settings control resource account behavior for Surface Hub devices attending Microsoft Teams meetings.
-Use these settings to configure authentication requirements, require a content PINs, and enable Surface Hub resource accounts to send messages.
+Use these settings to configure authentication requirements, require a content PIN, and enable Surface Hub resource accounts to send messages.

 - **Require a secondary form of authentication to access meeting content** – Select the level of access that users have when they enter the content PIN.
 - **Set content PIN** – Require users to enter this PIN to prevent unauthorized access to documents.
 This prevents an unauthorized user from joining upcoming meetings and browsing attachments.